Ukrainian volunteer battalions: Tactical Group "Belarus"

 Tactical Group "Belarus" is a volunteer group of Belarusian nationals who were part of the Ukrainian volunteer battalions.

 Territorial Defense Forces

 In 2022, the former Territorial defence battalions were reorganized into a more formal and structured independent branch of the armed forces known as the Territorial Defense Forces.
 They serve as a spiritual successor of the volunteer battalions, allowing local civilian volunteers to join and do local territorial defense against an invasion.

 International Legion of Territorial Defense of Ukraine

 Following the 2022 invasion of Ukraine by forces of the Russian Federation, Ukrainian president Volodymyr Zelenskyy urged foreign volunteers to travel to Ukrainian embassies across the world to join a new 'International Brigade' of the Ukrainian armed forces.

 Freedom of Russia Legion

 Freedom of Russia Legion was formed following the 2022 invasion, which made up of defectors of the Russian armed forces.
 The legion also reportedly consists of volunteers from the Russian opposition.

+Ukrainian Legion (Poland)

+In 2024, as part of an effort to recruit abroad citizens of Ukraine, the Polish and Ukrainian government established a scheme to enroll Ukrainians in Poland into a new voluntary military formation called "Ukrainian Legion (Poland)", recruited and deployed by Ukraine, equipped and trained by Poland and Western partners.

+Thousands of Ukrainians have reportedly registered already.